JurgenHonest/Projects/Weather App/Weather App.md

 1.Responsive Design:<br>
 a.
 The card element is constrained to 90% width and a maximum width of 470px, which should look good on most screens.<br>
 b.
-Flexbox is used effectively in .search, .details, and .col for aligning items, which should ensure a flexible layout.<br>
+Flexbox is used effectively in .search, .details, and .col for aligning items, which should ensure a flexible layout.<br><br>
 2. Gradients and Color Scheme:<br>
-The background and card gradients add a nice visual appeal.<br>
+The background and card gradients add a nice visual appeal.
 The combination of dark blue to red for the body and the blue-green gradient for the card will give a modern and vibrant look.<br><br>
 3. Typography:<br>
 Font sizes for temperature (h1) and city name (h2) are large, which makes them stand out.